Mus: Jerry Goldsmith (US version: Tangerine Dream)

 PD: Assheton Gorton

 Curry (Darkness), David Bennett (Honeythorn Gump), Alice Playten (Blix), Billy Barty (Screwball)

 amazing and the production design and makeup effects are absolutely fantastic.

 photography was completed in 1984, but it took another year for the film to initially be released, before director Ridley Scott decided to re-edit the material for a 1986 mainstream American

 beautiful to look at than to listen to (especially with the awful music score in the US version).

 sweetheart to see the last remaining unicorns, but a satanic demon has plans for them and their magical horns, giving him the strength to turn day into night.

 practically saves this film, which becomes quite mawkish and a little boring in places with the rest of the mythical creatures and it's unlikely to appeal to young children of today's

-Visually, it is a spectacle, but the story lacks any real
+Visually, it is a spectacle, but the story lacks any real depth.